-She didn't know quite why that was, exactly.
+She didn't know quite what is was, exactly, that made him so maddening.
 He was a wholly unremarkable looking fellow.
 White, slightly red faced, average height, slightly overweight, short black hair, slightly receding.
 If you asked an unimaginative artist to draw an office manager, Smith was what he'd come up with.
 She knew that her staff suspected Smith and his DIY Barn of all sorts of misdeeds, but she'd never seen a scrap of proof that Smith's bastardry was anything but mundane and perfectly legal.

 "Well, it's a funny thing," he said.
 "There have been some problems at the Barn.
 Some trouble caused by water leakage last week, and this week we found that a drain had been blocked with concrete."

 Seriously?
 That was Marlon's idea of escalation?
+This is what he and his people had been doing at night?
 Ms Shan looked at her watch.
-The builder had been right, after all.
+The builder had been right about one thing.
 It was lunchtime.
-She started walking towards the exit, and Smith followed along.
+She started walking towards the exit, Smith following along.

 There was a crashing noise to her left.
 She looked left and saw… What was his name?
 That young guy in power tools.
 He'd dropped that creepy glass skull he used as a paperweight.
 Unfortunately, it hadn't broken.